Shop and Save on New York State Health Insurance

 2. States are permitted to expand the existing temporary high-risk insurance pools

-What is the purpose of the states going through all the expense, time, and trouble to find the necessary funding to establish these temporary high-risk insurance pools for individuals with chronic illnesses and pre-existing conditions when the entire program must be extinguished by January 1, 2014?
-This is when the government run insurance exchanges will be established and operational for the same purpose.
+What is the purpose of the states going through all the expense, time, and trouble to find the necessary funding to establish these temporary high-risk insurance pools for individuals with chronic illnesses and pre-existing conditions when the program must be extinguished by January 1, 2014?
+This is when the government-run insurance exchanges will be established and operational for the same purpose.

 Many of the other states that had originally agreed to the terms of the high-risk health insurance pool agreement with the federal government are now having second thoughts.
-It is quite possible the other states will follow suit and relinquish the responsibility of the high-risk insurance program back to the federal government because they are short on funding.
-How this will help those individuals with chronic illnesses and one or more pre-existing condition leaves a question.
+The other states may follow suit and relinquish the responsibility of the high-risk insurance program back to the federal government because they are short on funding.
+How this will help those individuals with chronic illnesses and one or more pre-existing conditions leaves a question.
 As usual, it seems the citizenry is used as the pawn and that is sad.

-The federal government is also experiencing a major problem with the high-risk insurance.
-It seems they only have enough federal funding to keep the new universal health care program running for the first two years providing they do not offer high-risk insurance coverage to all citizens who are suffering with chronic illnesses and pre-existing conditions.
+The federal government is also experiencing a major problem with high-risk insurance.
+It seems they only have enough federal funding to keep the new universal healthcare program running for the first two years provided they do not offer high-risk insurance coverage to all citizens who are suffering from chronic illnesses and pre-existing conditions.

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]